Poldark actress 'pretty upset' by pay gap

 Poldark actress would be 'pretty upset' by pay gap

-Poldark actress Eleanor Tomlinson said she would be "pretty upset" if her and co-star Aidan Turner were not paid the same.
+Poldark actress Eleanor Tomlinson said she would be "pretty upset" if she and co-star Aidan Turner were not paid the same.

 But it has been confirmed by the show's production company that this is actually the case.